Qiwei1i/shopsite/README.md

 This is the shopping website desigened based on react.js and node.js, users can check the shirt's information and add them in the cart.

 ## Main language
-Html, Css, JavaScript, React.js, Node.js
+Html, Css, JavaScript, Python, React.js, Node.js

 ## How to run it on Windows